 The company’s success didn’t stop there, though.

-Within three years, the brand was able to resurrect the classic Polaroid brand, knocking off the “Originals” portion of the name.
+Within three years, it was able to resurrect the classic Polaroid brand, knocking off the “Originals” portion of the name.

 The company has done very well ever since, and now its official name is Polaroid B.V.

-Polaroid has reached its original popularity, and the brand can be found on store shelves nationwide.
+Polaroid has regained its original popularity, and the brand can be found on store shelves nationwide.